 As part of his gimmick, but also arguably just the man himself.
 When John Cena suffers a major injury, expect him to come back from it in half the amount of time it would take anyone else.

-This trope is the reason Cena is kayfabe on the top of the food chain.
-He's admitted he isn't the best wrestler or the strongest but he never, ever quits while he's still conscious.
+This trope is how the booking justifies Cena being on the top of the food chain.
+He's admitted he isn't the best wrestler or the strongest (although, pound for pound, he's darn close to one of the strongest) but he never, ever quits while he's still conscious.

 He's had several short reigns as a Tag champion, and most of them have been like this.
 His runs with The Miz and David Otunga played it pretty straight.
 (Neither reign lasted more than a day, and coincidentally, he lost both titles to the same team - also from The Nexus.)

 Subverted with his team-up with Batista.
 The two obviously couldn't stand each other and their inability to work together cost them the titles a week after winning them.
 His reign with Shawn Michaels was a rocky one, and while it was the longest one he had as a tag champ, with 63 days, the two were set to compete for the WWE Championship at WrestleMania.
 Cena knew that Shawn had a tendency to kick the people he was teaming/allying with, in the face.
 They made it past WrestleMania, with Cena retaining his WWE Championship, then, well, kick to the face.